 Fold the gelatine into the remaining cream cheese mixture, then gently fold it into the whipped cream, mix until combined.

-Remove the cookie base from the fridge, spoon the cheesecake filling evenly on top, cover with plastic wrap and refrigerate 4-5 hours or even better overnight.
+Remove the cookie base from the fridge, spoon the cheesecake filling evenly on top, cover with plastic wrap and refrigerate until firm.
 Before serving top with the blueberry filling if desired.

 How to make a Berry Sauce

 In a medium pot mix together the berries, sugar, cornstarch, water and lemon juice.
 Bring to a boil then lower the heat and simmer until desired thickness.
-Pour into a clean bowl and refrigerate 1-2 hours.
-It will thicken as it cools.
+Pour into a clean bowl and refrigerate to chill and thicken.

 What is the difference between No Bake and Baked Cheesecake?